 The Sisters of Charity of New York eventually relocated the Academy of Mount St. Vincent.
 However, Fonthill Castle was then used to serve as a convent, chapel, museum, chaplain’s residence, and the college library.
 It was later used to house the admissions office for the College of Mount St. Vincent.

 As to Sinclair, she began to use to her maiden name after her divorce.
-She also took up the challenge of being an actress and moved to San Francisco, a spot where author Mark Twain had also lived.
+She also took up the challenge of being an actress and moved to San Francisco, a spot where author Samuel Clemens, better known as Mark Twain, had also lived.
 She then performed on stage in many places, including in London and Australia and received favorable reviews for her performances, stage presence, and physical beauty.
 However, the primary interest in her by theatre goers appears to have been that she was the former wife of Forrest.
 Her last stage performance took place on 18 December 1859 in New York, and she passed away in 1819 in that same city from a cerebral embolism.

 Forrest’s love of theatre continued after his divorce from Sinclair.
 He also continued to dream of providing a home for actors.
 In 1865, when the country held actors in low esteem because of the shooting of Abraham Lincoln by John Wilkes Booth, he was somewhat able to provide this when he sheltered actors at his summer home near Philadelphia.